pipkek1337/xAI-Flask-Interface/README.md

 # xAI-Flask-Interface
 A simple Flask GUI to send requests to xAI and receive them.

+# Instructions for .env:

+1. Copy .env.example's contents.
+2. create an .env file, paste into it.
-*Notice: Replace API key with your own on xai_flask_interface.py: field "Authorization"
+3. Replace the placeholder values with your actual configuration.